rbchan/ga-bear-pva/README.md

 #### [R/fit.R](R/forecast_fn.R)

 - Fit the model with the lowest WAIC score.
+The complete set of models was run on the [UGA cluster](https://gacrc.uga.edu/systems/).
+That code is not included in this repository.

 #### [R/forecast.R](R/forecast_fn.R)